SONALBAHETI/webb/README.md

-# Project Name
+# Scholarnetics

-This is a sample README.md file for a Node.js Express project.

 ## Description

-This project is a Node.js Express application designed to handle HTTP requests and serve a web application or a mobile app.
+This project is a Node.js Express server designed to power the Scholarnetics platform.

 ## Features